nephio-project/porch/docs/content/en/docs/4_tutorials_and_how-tos/working_with_package_revisions/deleting-packages.md

 - Published deletions remove Git tags and references
 - Deletion is permanent and cannot be undone

-**Dependency Considerations:**
+**Upstream Reference Considerations:**

-- Upstream PackageRevisions cannot be deleted while downstream PackageRevisions exist
+- Upstream PackageRevisions cannot be deleted while downstream PackageRevisions reference them
 - Delete downstream PackageRevisions first, then you can delete the upstream PackageRevisions
 - The error message identifies which downstream PackageRevision is blocking deletion
 - Consider the impact on deployed workloads